 BERLIN, Germany — The government of the state of Bavaria has said it will soon request that Germany's highest courts ban the country's largest far-right party, the National Democratic Party (NPD), for subverting the tenets of the national constitution.

 It's a policy that is popular among most of the public, and has earned backing from both of the country's major parties.
-But it's also a course of action that most political elites acknowledge has little chance of success.
+But it's also a course of action that most political elites acknowledge has little chance of success."There's very little chance of the courts accepting this argument," said Wolfgang Hoffmann-Riem, a former justice on Germany's Constitutional Court.

 This is not the first time the German government has considered how to position itself toward the crimes of the country's past.
 Indeed, the history of post-World War II Germany is fraught with morally dubious decisions toward the legacy of Nazism — from Konrad Adenauer's choice in the 1950s to avoid a thorough de-Nazification of his government, to the Red Army Fraction's campaign in the 1970s to purify West Germany of its Nazi-era sins by means of terrorism and murder.